wintor12/AnnotationWeb/README.md

 python manage.py shell

-Then write python code to save stories to database, you can reference here: https://docs.djangoproject.com/en/1.10/intro/tutorial02/
+Then write python code to save stories to database, you can find examples here: https://docs.djangoproject.com/en/1.10/intro/tutorial02/